forester52/COVID-19-outbreak-model-with-social-stress-dynamics/README.md

 ## Acknowledgements

-We acknowledge Russian Foundation for Basic Research (project No. 20-04-60078).
+We acknowledge Russian Foundation for Basic Research (project No. 20-04-60078) and the Ministry of Science and Higher Education of the Russian Federation (project No. 075-15-2021-634).